StrikerCC/ENPM661P1/README.md

 # ENPM661P1
 puzzle challenge

 # library
 To import required library, first import numpy to store the digits in a 2d-array.
 then from search import puzzle15, bfs.
-puzzle15 class give user UI to play with puzzle game node class store state puzzle, and generate children node
+puzzle15 class give user UI to play with puzzle game.
+node class store state puzzle, and generate children node
 search class search goal node based on given initial node
 `from search import node, bfs, puzzle15`